-This is not applicable to students who are U.S. citizens or permanent U.S. residents.
+This section is not applicable to students who are U.S. citizens or permanent U.S. residents.

 International students are responsible for determining whether their visa status allows them to receive funding through UGAR programs.
 This should be done BEFORE applying for UGAR programs.
 Contact OVIS with questions.
 UGAR cannot advise students on this issue.

-- More information about tax treaties can be found on the IRS website.
+- Information about tax treaties can be found on the IRS website.
 Refer to the purpose column in Table 2 to determine if your country has any sort of exemption for scholarships and fellowships.

 - Our grant/research stipends are processed separately from payroll checks and financial aid scholarships, and if you have filed a W8-BEN with another department on campus (such as financial aid), Accounts Payable may not necessarily have that information.